 In short: You can lift heavier weights, more times and it gives better results.

-In addition, many people also find that creatine reduces muscle soreness and speeds up recovery after exercise.
+In addition to that, many also find that creatine reduces muscle soreness and speeds up recovery after training.

 Some studies suggest that creatine may have positive effects on the brain's cognitive functions, such as memory and concentration.